 Of course, it goes without saying that any cat health check performed at home is no replacement for regular wellness visits.
 Your vet is paws down your cat’s best health expert, and NOTHING should take his place.
-But, in between annual or bi-annual vet visits, learning to check your cat’s vitals is one of the best ways you can stay on top of his health.
+But, in between annual or bi-annual vet visits, learning to check your cat’s vital signs is one of the best ways you can stay on top of his health.

 Why not leave it all to the vet?
 Well, unfortunately for cat parents, you can’t rely on your kitty to give you any obvious signals if he’s feeling a little under the weather.
 Charming and irresistible as it is, a cat’s typical air of independence and mystery has a serious down side when it comes to kitty’s health.
 Cats are masters at masking signs of pain or sickness.
 By the time you notice that something is wrong, a condition that started out small may have progressed into a much more serious problem!

 Thankfully, though, there are ways to monitor your kitty’s health so that you can catch the early signs that he’s hiding from you.
-Checking his vital signs can give you a baseline from which to gauge his general health and a way to check up on him if you ever suspect that there’s a problem.
+Checking your cat’s vital signs can give you a baseline from which to gauge his general health and a way to check up on him if you ever suspect that there’s a problem.
 The more information you can provide to your vet, the better!

 How to Check You Cat’s Vital Signs at Home